 And Vanessa?
 I really liked her at the outset of the book, but by the end, my patience for her was growing a bit thin.
 Tim and Duncan, though, I really thoroughly liked, even when they were being complete morons.

-Now I need some other people to read it and tell me if I’m just completely wrong or if it really was as gratifying a read as I thought it was.
+Now I need some other people to read it and tell me if I’m just completely wrong or if The Tragedy Paper really was as gratifying a read as I thought it was.